Chenjisandeep/-REST-API-CLIENT/README.md

 *DESCRIPTION:

-Sure!
-Here's a GitHub-style project description for WeatherDataApp with emojis added for a more engaging look:

----

 WeatherDataApp ☀🌧🌡

 WeatherDataApp is a simple Java console application that fetches and displays real-time weather data for any city using the WeatherAPI.
 Just enter a city name and get the latest weather details!